Wood County Court Records

 Phone: (419) 352-8402

-Historical birth and death records from 1867 to 1908 are available through the Probate Court at the fees noted above.
+Historical birth and death records from 1867 to 1908 are held by the Probate Court, at the copy fees noted in the rates section above.

 Wood County Probate Court Records

-The Wood County Probate Court handles matters related to the estates of deceased residents, wills, trusts, guardianships, conservatorships, adoptions, and adult protective services.
-The court is located on the second floor of the Wood County Courthouse and is presided over by Judge David Woessner.
+The Wood County Probate Court handles estates of deceased residents, wills, trusts, guardianships, conservatorships, adoptions, and adult protective services matters.
+It's located on the second floor of the Wood County Courthouse and presided over by Judge David Woessner.

 Wood County Probate Court